iamkanishka/Angular-NGRX/README.md

 31. Create Signup Form and Ngrx actions in the angular ngrx application
 32. Add Signup Effects to make API Call and save the user token in the ngrx state- Angular NGRX
 33. Implement auto Login Functionality in the NGRX Angular Application
 34. Implement  Logout Functionality in the NGRX Angular Application
+35. Get Posts Data from backend HTTP API call using Effects in NGRX Angular
+36.